THE COMPLETE GUIDE 2026

 The result?
 Tourists rent scooters assuming they’re covered because they bought travel insurance.
 They crash.
 They call their insurer from the hospital.
 Claim denied.
 Now they’re facing a $20,000 bill with no way to pay.

-THE COMPLETE COMPARISON
+THE COMPLETE PICTURE

 Motorbike Insurance Thailand: Which Policies Actually Cover You?